ddmitov/perl-executing-browser/README.md

 <a name="log-files"></a>
 * **Log files:**
   If log files are needed for debugging of PEB or a PEB-based application, they can easily be turned on by manually creating ``{PEB_binary_directory}/logs``.
 If this directory is found during application startup, the browser assumes that logging is required and a separate log file is created for every browser session following the naming convention: ``{application_name}-started-at-{four_digit_year}-{month}-{day}--{hour}-{minute}-{second}.log``.
 PEB will not create ``{PEB_binary_directory}/logs`` on its own and if this directory is missing, no logs will be written, which is the default behavior.
-Please note that every requested link is logged and log files can grow rapidly.
+Please note that log files can grow rapidly.
 If disc space is an issue, writing log files can be turned off by simply removing or renaming ``{PEB_binary_directory}/logs``.

 **Settings based on JavaScript code:**